dialoguemd/covid-19/src/regions/ca/info/ca-qc/reporting.md

 - prevention and control in the health care setting when an infection is suspected or confirmed;
 - the opening of designated clinics to care for people with symptoms;
 - the postponement of the municipal by-elections of March 15, 2020, and the 20 others scheduled by the end of April.

+They have also [ordered the closure of some shops and publics spaces](https://www.quebec.ca/en/health/health-issues/a-z/2019-coronavirus/) effective until March 30th, 2020.

 [Source](https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection/health-professionals/interim-guidance-cases-contacts.html#app1)